EEE001/Book-Browser-App/README.md

 # Book-Browser
 # BookBrowsweApp
 A book selling android app.
+An academic project for 2.2 semester.